 The Mokopane-based family of Lily Kekana, special projects manager in the department, are building several new properties in and near the town, including what appears to be a large warehouse for stockpiling dry foodstuff — allegedly from the proceeds of the education department’s bounty.

-Kekana declined to comment, referring all questions to department spokesperson Pat Kgomo.
+Kekana declined to comment, referring all questions to department spokesperson Pat Kgomo.'No wrongdoing'

 Her daughter, Mmaseala Kekana, and brother, Mabitsela Sebelebele, both confirmed that they each received a contract but insisted that they had done nothing wrong.